mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 Pomri paused, doubtful.
 "You're saying that this substance literally makes you immortal?"

-"Well... not exactly."
+"Not exactly."

 "And you just used it as a flow tattoo?"

 "How else would we get up the mountain?"

-"Linyu, you could save the world with this.
+She held her head in disbelief.
+"You could have saved countless people with this.
 Why aren't you sharing it with the world?"

-I responded with a feeling that had yet to find a reason for, "This world has damned itself."

-"Who are you to judge that?"
+"This world can't be saved.
+The obscura was a convenient distraction for Holrag.
+Now they control everything."

+She grasped my arm, trying eagerly to be convincing, "Who are you to judge the future of the world?
+There are people in Rudjan – innocent people – that could be saved from the obscura."

+"They can't!"
+I plead.

+"Why not?!"

 My face flushed with frustration.
+I had learned of the world from my parents and all the Ulukomans who told stories than anyone my age ought to have.
+Even my father knew the dangers of kanosin flooding.

+"Ulukomans discussed this long ago and they made up their minds," I said, "Kanosin is far too dangerous to give to the entire world."

+"Kanosin is not yours to rule.
+No one power can be the gatekeeper of life and death."

-I stood up, sinching my satchel closed, and continued up the path we had been on.
+"That's exactly why we cannot spread it," I said.
+With a heavy sigh I stood up, sinching my satchel closed, and continued up the path we had been on.

-"Linyu, where are you going?"
+"Where are you going Linyu?"

 "To the observatory."

-"Fuck the observatory, why won't you give me a straight answer?"
+"Fuck the observatory.
+Whatever Jesse has to say can wait."

 I didn't respond.
 A rock cannot be reasoned with.